-We bought from the Stonestreets [John and Trudy].
-Stoney drove us in on a snowy day.
+Cecily: Yeah, I know the name and that was where...
+Stone Street was across from that.
+Anyway we bought from them and they drove us...
+Stoney drove us in a snowy day.
 It was just beginning to snow.
-It was September, and we pulled off on that road.
-He said, "This ain't no bully hard."
-He had an old Studebaker.
-Up we went, and we parked by the old cabin.
+It was September and we pulled off on that road and he said, "This ain't no [bully hard]".
+He had an old Studebaker and up we went and we parked by the old cabin.
 I didn't even look at it.
-It just looked derelict to me.
+It just looked like derelict to me.
 We walked over.
-I think we'd been on the land five minutes, if that.
-We walked over to the stream, and here was a spring.
-I said, "Sold!"
-Everybody thought I was insane to pay \$4,000 for 100 acres of land.
+I think we'd been on the land 5 minutes if that.
+We walked over to the stream and here was this spring.
+I said 'sold' and everybody thought I was insane to pay \$4,000 for 100 acres of land.
 Duh!!
 [Laughs]